Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Experimental details on captioning and translation tasks

 \textbf{Vision datasets.} We conducted experiments on the \href{https://textvqa.org/textcaps/download/}{TextCaps} dataset.
 Specifically, we used the official training split for training and the official validation split as our test set.
 Since each image in the dataset is annotated with five different captions, we duplicated each image five times—associating each duplicate with a distinct caption—to ensure that all reference captions are seen during a single training epoch.

-\textbf{Preprocessing of audio data.} Following the implementation of \cite{labb2024conette}, for Clotho and AudioCaps raw audio files are resampled from $44.1\, \mathrm{kHz}$ and $32\, \mathrm{kHz}$ respectively to $16 \, \mathrm{kHz}$.
+\textbf{Preprocessing of audio data.} Following the implementation of \citet{labb2024conette}, for Clotho and AudioCaps raw audio files are resampled from $44.1\, \mathrm{kHz}$ and $32\, \mathrm{kHz}$ respectively to $16 \, \mathrm{kHz}$.
 They are then cropped to a maximum length of 30 seconds for Clotho and 10 seconds for AudioCaps.
-The data is then fed to the Qwen-2-Audio pipeline, which includes conversion of the raw waveform into a $128$-channel mel-spectrogram, with a window size of $25$ ms and a hop size of $10$ ms.
+The data is then fed to the Qwen-2-Audio pipeline, which includes conversion of the raw waveform into a $128$-channel mel-spectrogram, with a window size of $25$ ms and a hop size of $10$ ms. During training, the language model processes sequences formatted as: